JohanCDev/React-Native-ToDoList-Workshop/README.md

 - Discover a language that allow you to code application on different platforms
 - Discover hooks to replace classes
 - Learn how to do animations
+- Learn how to use a Typing overlay to correctly use your variables

 ## What is React-Native